 Peter I. Meszaros

 PETER I. MÉSZÁROS is the Eberly Chair of Astronomy and Astrophysics and a professor of physics at the Pennsylvania State University.
 He is also the director of the Center for Particle and Gravitational Astrophysics at Penn State.
 His areas of research involve high energy astrophysics, cosmology, particle astrophysics, gamma ray bursts, and neutron stars.
+For the past two decades he has been primarily interested in theoretical aspects of high energy neutrino astrophysics and multi-messenger astrophysics.
 Awards and memberships include the American Astronomical Society’s Rossi Prize, American Academy of Arts and Sciences, Hungarian Academy of Sciences, and the Einstein Professor of Chinese Academy of Sciences.
 He obtained a Ph.D. in astrophysics from the University of California, Berkeley.
 He has previously served on an Academies’ committee.

 RAMESH NARAYAN (NAS) is the Thomas Dudley Cabot Professor of the Natural Sciences at the Center for Astrophysics, Harvard and Smithsonian, in the Astronomy Department.
 Previously, he was on the faculty at the University of Arizona.
 Dr. Narayan is a broad spectrum theorist with a particular interest in compact objects.
 His research spans a range of topics in high energy astrophysics, including both black holes and neutron stars; Galactic and extragalactic objects; and electromagnetic bands from radio to gamma-rays.
 He received a Ph.D. in physics from Bangalore University, India.
-He is a fellow of the Royal Society (London).
+He was elected to the National Academy of Sciences in 2013 and to the American Association for the Advancement of Science in 2010, he is a fellow of The World Academy of Sciences in 2015, and was elected a fellow of the Royal Society of London (FRS) in 2006.
 He has previously served on an Academies’ committee.

 ELIOT QUATAERT is a professor of astronomy and physics at the University of California, Berkeley.
 He is also the director of the Theoretical Astrophysics Center.
 Quataert is an astrophysics theorist who works on a wide range of problems, including stars and black holes, plasma astrophysics, and how galaxies form.
 He has received a number of national awards for his research, including the Warner Prize of the AAS, the Packard Fellowship, a Simons Investigator award from the Simons Foundation, and membership in the American Academy of Arts and Sciences.
 Quataert received his Ph.D. in astronomy from Harvard University.
 He has previously served on an Academies’ Committees.